 - How much focus you will give to each of those segments

-5. Agree sales and marketing velocity
+5. Agree on the required sales and marketing velocity

 Next, you need to agree to the velocity that you need your sales and marketing process to generate in the first year, but also blow it out to your second and your third years.

 This will help you understand the kind of engine you’re trying to build together.
+Making 30 sales from 300 prospects requires a very different sales and marketing process from making 30 from 30,000 prospects.

-6. Agree sales and marketing tactics
+6. Agree the best end-to-end sales and marketing tactics

 Bringing Sales and Marketing onto the same page